PythonRSAS/pythonrsas.github.io/_posts/2022-07-06-1-graphs-and-networks.md

 #adjacency list representation

-Adjacency list groupbys the vertices and lists out their immediate neighbors.
+Adjacency list groupbys the nodes and lists out their immediate neighbors.

 $$A: B, B, C, C, D$$